gpadolina/TimeSeries-notes/TimeSeries/11 - AdvancedForecastingMethods.md

 modeled as if they all influence each other equally.
 In more formal terminology, all variables are now treated as "endogenous."

 A VAR model is a generalization of the univariate autoregressive model for forecasting a vector of time series.

+If the series are stationary, we forecast them by fitting a VAR to the data directly known as a "VAR in levels."
+If the series are non-stationary, we take differences of the data in order to make them stationary, then fit a VAR model known as "VAR in differences."

+VAR models are implemented in the *vars package* in R. It contains a function ```VARselect( )``` for selecting the numbers of lags p using four different information
+criteria: AIC, HQ, SC, and FPE.
+We have met the AIC before and SC is simply another name for the BIC, which stands for Schwartz Criterion.
+HQ is the Hannan-Quinn criterion and FPE is the "Final Prediction Error" criterion.
+Care should be taken when using the AIC as it tends to choose large numbers of lags.
+Instead, for
+VAR modes, we prefer to use the BIC.